Mojang/minecraft-editor-extension-starter-kit/README.md

 ### Required
 - [Node.js](https://nodejs.org/en/download) - Node.js provides a full command line driven build environment and tool chain for building scripts for Minecraft Bedrock Scripts (and Editor Extensions) and is a basic requirement
+- [Minecraft Preview](https://apps.microsoft.com/store/detail/minecraft-preview-for-windows/9p5x4qvlc2xr) - Minecraft Preview Edition needs to be downloaded from the Microsoft Store and installed.
+The game has to have been run at least once (in order to set up various internal folders and settings)

 ### Recommended
 - [Git](https://gitforwindows.org/) - We recommend installing Git as a method of fetching the latest starter kit changes, or storing your project where it won't get lost in the event of a system failure.
 Git isn't required (there are many other alternative solutions like SVN, Perforce, etc), but Git is the one Mojang uses